msrujana19/HAL-Project-Hackaraoke/readme.txt

-heCares is a web-based health platform designed to support women, especially during and after pregnancy.
+sheCares is a web-based health platform designed to support women, especially during and after pregnancy.
 It combines expert health content, emotional support tools, and an AI-powered chatbot to provide reliable, accessible, and personalized care.

 Key Features
 Postpartum Wellness Resources: Curated content on recovery, breastfeeding, emotional health, nutrition, and baby care.